KRITESH21/BLOB/README.md

 # BLOB
 BLOB stands for Binary Large Objects.
 Usng BLOB we can insert images,videos or any large files to the database.
-In this project I have used BLOB to store image in database(MySQL).
+In this project I have used BLOB to store image in database(MySQL) and also retrieved it using JDBC.